joonsoome/on-prem-zotero-webui/docs/test-scenarios.md

 # Test Scenarios (Local Dev Environment)

-Use these scenarios when the dev stack is running (see "Getting Started: Test Environment" in `README-draft.md`).
+Use these scenarios when the dev stack is running (see "Dev stack: test environment" in `docs/development-overview.md`).

 ## 1. Open PDF via Web Library